Food for thought

 Firstly, let’s get some perspective.
 Every single adult in the world has had to face this challenge at some stage in their parenting journey.
 Young children have even been known to treat their mums and dads like little playthings by polishing off every bit of that new vegetarian recipe found on Pinterest.
 Only for them to reject it in the most unreasonable and uncommunicative way the very next time you make it for dinner.

 We can’t promise you that your child will to approach a street food vendor in Vietnam with the same energy and enthusiasm as they do their local McDonalds or ice cream shop.
-What we can offer is offer some advice to make sure the food for fussy eaters issue does not impact your travels.
+What we can offer is some advice to make sure the fussy-eater-issue does not impact your travels.

 We are big fans of the 6 Ps (sometimes this is referred to the 7 Ps but as this is a family lifestyle blog, we’ll keep to 6).

 Proper planning and preparation prevents poor performance

 - It all starts at home